pangeacyber/pangea-javascript/packages/webcomponents/README.md

           onSearch: async function (req) {
             // Show that `this` is bound to web component if (this.id !== "1") {
-              throw "only one component should be rendered";
+              throw new Error("only one component should be rendered");
             }
             return {
               id: "",